Skip to content

 4. Vercel will auto-detect the Astro framework:

-• Framework Preset: Astro
+• Application Preset: Astro

 • Build Command: pnpm build